Chronic Care Management/Health Services Research

 Mautner D, Troy B, LaNoue M. Guided by the Patient Voice: Learning from Stories.
 Population Health Colloquium, Philadelphia, PA, March 2014.

 Diaz VA, Ratner RE, Ziring B. Impact & Implications: Assessing improvement and Identifying persistent barriers to optimal diabetes management.
-Jefferson School of Population Health and American Diabetes Association meeting.
+Jefferson College of Population Health and American Diabetes Association meeting.
 January 22, 2014.
 Philadelphia, PA.